 OSU's Information Risk Management Program has been developed with three broad goals:

 1. Simplified design.
 Standards are often lengthy and complex.
 For example, NIST SP 800-53 has over 200 controls.
-The new program defines 30 risk areas, grouped into seven business functions in eight pages.
+The new program defines 38 risk areas, grouped into seven business functions and two technical functions.

 2. Structured for business leaders, managers and IT professionals.
 Information security standards are generally written for IT or risk management professionals.
 The new program has been written and organized for non-technical business managers with linkage to security controls, procedures and job aides for IT professionals.
 Risks are categorized into seven different business functions that cross most organizations: